Samarth007-2002/Battery-Notify/README.md

 # Battery-Notify

 This script monitors the battery level of your laptop and sends notifications to your mobile using Pushbullet when the battery level is low or reaches a certain threshold.
 It also checks for internet connectivity to avoid errors.
+Note:- I just made this for fun as I was lazy to check up on my laptop after putting up for charge and also didnt want it to degrae ;D
 ## Requirements

 - Python 3